Program

 After we’ve eaten at night and the stars have come out we’ll gather around the fire to play music, tell stories and also from time to time share our experiences through talking circles, a Native American tradition designed to encourage an atmosphere of listening and empathy.
 Year after year we see long-lasting friendships formed in the retreat as each person finds their self-expression and a new capacity to relate.

-We will also be going for walks in the desert, climbing the high dunes for sunset, playing some games and Tom Thumb will also do some storytelling – modern fairy tales to let your imaginations go wandering through journeys of myth and metaphor…
+We will also be going for walks in the desert, climbing the high dunes for sunset, playing some games and Tom Thumb may do some storytelling – modern fairy tales to let your imaginations go wandering through journeys of myth and metaphor…

 Schedule

-• Welcome dinner in the village of Hasalbied on Sunday at 9.30pm.
-We’ll sleep there and in the morning put our bags on the camels.
+• The retreat begins with a welcome dinner in the village of Hasalbied on the on Sunday at 9.30pm.
+We’ll sleep in a hotel there on the edge of the dunes.

 • Each of the following days will be structured around meal times, meditation, workshops and music round the fire at night.